 Until Wednesday, more than 6,000 scientists in the French capital will be advising on progress in the fight against immunodeficiency syndrome.

-Sufficient funding required The HIV epidemic can not be defeated without research.
+The HIV epidemic can not be defeated without research.
 As HIV researchers in Paris said, scientific evidence over the past 30 years has been the basis for the fight against the HIV virus that causes the AIDS immunodeficiency syndrome.

 The Paris Declaration requires sufficient funding.

 The experts write: "Without a determined commitment to research, we can not meet the ambitious international goals of providing lifelong treatment for the 37 million people living with HIV and curbing the epidemic."

 Research is well advanced

 Research is inIn fact, the past few decades have been well advanced.
 Maybe in the future, the cure of AIDS could be possible, my experts.